 Stephens Co.
 BOE Sets Millage Rate

-The Stephens County Board of Education leaves its millage rate unchanged for another year.
+The Stephens County Board of Education finalizes its millage rate recommendation for this coming tax year.

 On Thursday, the school board voted unanimously to recommend a millage rate of 18.3 mills for the school system for 2016.

 That is 1.45 mills lower than last year’s tax rate for the school system of 19.75 mills.